Lecturer: India

-In India, one can appear for interviews for a post of a lecturer after passing the combility Test conducted by the University Grants Commission.
+In India, one can appear for interviews for a post of a lecturer after passing the National Eligibility Test conducted by the University Grants Commission.

 The position is equivalent to assistant professor in the US system.
 The term is not universally applied, with some universities preferring the lecturer/reader/professor titles, while others work with the assistant professor/associate professor/professor title.

 As such, most lecturers' position can be considered tenure track.

 In many states of India, the term lecturer or Post Graduate Teacher (PGT) is also used for the intermediate college teachers.
 The intermediate colleges or Junior Colleges are equivalent to higher secondary schools.
 Such lecturers are subject experts specifically engaged to teach a particular subject in higher classes.

 United Kingdom

 In the UK, the term lecturer is ambiguous and covers several academic ranks.
 The key distinction is between permanent/open-ended or temporary/fixed-term lectureships.

 A permanent lecturer in UK universities usually holds an open-ended position that covers teaching, research, and administrative responsibilities.
 Permanent lectureships are tenure-track or tenured positions that are equivalent to an assistant or associate professorship in North America.
 After a number of years, a lecturer may be promoted based on their research record to become a senior lecturer.
 This position is below reader (principal lecturer in post-1992 universities) and professor.

 In contrast, fixed-term or temporary lecturers are appointed for specific short-term teaching needs.
 These positions are often non-renewable and are common post-doctoral appointments.
 In North American terms, a fixed-term lecturer can hold an equivalent rank to non tenure-track (visiting) assistant professor.
 Typically, longer contracts denote greater seniority or higher rank.
 Teaching fellows may also sometimes be referred to as lecturers—for example, Exeter named some of that group as education and scholarship lecturers (E & S) to recognise the contribution of teaching, and elevate the titles of teaching fellows to lecturers.
 Some universities also refer to graduate students or others, who undertake ad-hoc teaching for a department sessional lecturers.
 Like adjunct professors and sessional lecturers in North America, these non-permanent teaching staff are often very poorly paid (as little as £6000 p.a. in 2011–12).
 These differing uses of the term "lecturer" cause confusion for non-UK academics.

+In some cases, a short-term native speaker teaching a foreign language program, may be referred to as a "lector", in a borrowing from French.

 As a proportion of UK academic staff, the proportion of permanent lectureships has fallen considerably.
 This is one reason why permanent lectureships are usually secured only after several years of post-doctoral experience.
 Data from the Higher Education Statistics Agency show that in 2013–14, 36% of full- and part-time academic staff were on fixed-term contracts, down from 45% a decade earlier.
 Over the same period, the proportion of academic staff on permanent contracts rose from 55% to 64%.
 Others were on contracts classed as "atypical".'